Mum Jokmok: Film roles

 Mum also has shown a flair for dramatic acting.
-In 2005, he starred in Midnight My Love (Cherm), as a loner taxi driver who has a relationship with a massage parlor girl.
+In 2005, he starred in Midnight My Love (Cherm) as a loner taxi driver who has a relationship with a massage parlor girl.
 Cherm was screened at the 10th Pusan International Film Festival and other festivals.
 Mum was nominated for best actor at the 2005 Thailand National Film Awards.
 His co-star, Woranut Wongsawan, was nominated for best actress.

-He is often seen in smaller roles as well, including the hit 2005 Thai comedy The Holy Man (Luang Phii Theng), as well as an uncredited role in Dumber Heroes, a part he says he did for "a case of beer".
+He is often seen in more minor roles, including the hit 2005 Thai comedy The Holy Man (Luang Phii Theng) and an uncredited role in Dumber Heroes, a part he says he did for "a case of beer."

 Mum has written a short autobiography, The Untold Story (ISBN 974-91946-9-1).

-At the end of 2005 Mum starred in Ghost Variety (Pee Chalui), a comedy-horror story in which he plays the director of a reality TV series that searches for spirits in haunted places.
+At the end of 2005, Mum starred in Ghost Variety (Pee Chalui), a comedy-horror story in which he plays the director of a reality TV series that searches for spirits in haunted places.
 The film was released on December 29, 2005.
-The film was directed by Adirek "Uncle" Wattaleela, a veteran producer and director, and it featured guest appearances from many Thai film directors and producers, including Somsak Techaratanaprasert, Prachya Pinkaew, Piak Poster, Cherd Songsri, Yuthlert Sippapak.
+It was directed by Adirek "Uncle" Wattaleela, a veteran producer and director, and it featured guest appearances from many Thai film directors and producers, including Somsak Techaratanaprasert, Prachya Pinkaew, Piak Poster, Cherd Songsri, Yuthlert Sippapak.

-Along with his film work, he continues to be a regular part of the cast of the BBTV Channel 7 variety-game show, Ching-Roi-Ching-Lan, working with fellow comedians Pongsak Pongsuwan and Choosak Eamsuk.
+Along with his film work, he continues to be a regular part of the cast of the BBTV Channel 7 variety-game show Ching-Roi-Ching-Lan, working with fellow comedians Pongsak Pongsuwan and Choosak Eamsuk.

 Among Mum's movies during 2006-07 is The Bodyguard 2.
 The movie is a prequel that tells the story of his character Khumlao and how he came from the fictional country of Nongwaileum to work in an undercover police assignment in Thailand.
 His character posed as a luk thung singer named Mummy Lao, so in addition to action and comedy, the film features singing and dancing.
-Mum also featured in another movie in 2007 called Kuu Raet (The Odd Couple), where he played the role of a ladyboy.
+Mum was also featured in another movie in 2007 called Kuu Raet (The Odd Couple), where he played the role of a ladyboy.